 Deletion of one copy of the MIR17HG gene reduces the amount of miR-17~92 cluster miRNAs available to control the activity of specific genes during development.
 While it is likely that the resulting disruption of signaling pathways leads to the problems with growth and development characteristic of Feingold syndrome type 2, it is unclear exactly how a shortage of miR-17~92 cluster miRNAs causes the specific features of the condition.More About This Health Condition

 Retinoblastoma, a cancer of the light-sensing tissue at the back of the eye (the retina) that affects mostly children, is caused by abnormalities of a gene called RB1.
 This gene is located on a region of the q arm of chromosome 13 designated 13q14.
-Although most retinoblastomas are caused by mutations within the RB1 gene, a small percentage of retinoblastomas result from a deletion of the 13q14 region.
+Although most retinoblastomas are caused by variants (also known as mutations) within the RB1 gene, a small percentage of retinoblastomas result from a deletion of the 13q14 region.

 In addition to retinoblastoma, deletions of the 13q14 region may cause intellectual disability, slow growth, and characteristic facial features such as prominent eyebrows, a broad nasal bridge, a short nose, and ear abnormalities.
 A loss of several genes is likely responsible for these developmental problems, although researchers have not determined which other genes in the deleted region are involved.More About This Health Condition